auremoser/nerdcator/README.md

 * Egle Marija Ramanauskaite, EpiCollect, [@seplute](https://twitter.com/seplute)
 * Sujai Kumar, Edinburgh University, [@sujaik](https://twitter.com/sujaik)

+## Talk outline

+### Talking part:

+Goal: to create a shared map for nerd travel (but the template can be used for any other kind of travel/shared interest)

+Methods: (divided into three main parts)

+1. Collecting data (different ways of doing this - using Google Forms, EpiCollect, WikiVoyage).
+Ideally show one city each
+2. Curating data (do we need this section?).
+What curation model works?
+Authorised users?
+3. Displaying data (Carto, EpiCollect, OSM).
+Ideally in a browser, or on a smartphone

+### Doing part:

+1. Ask attendees to sign in (and let us know if they want updates on the project)
+2. Encourage everyone to enter their favourite nerd travel recommendations, and to suggest sources for other nerd travel
+3. Get feedback on what they think is the easiest way to enter/view data out of the options on offer, or any others

+### Wrap up:

 ## links

 * session in the [Mozfest 2016 schedule](https://app.mozillafestival.org/#_session-443)